Today I’m showing you a cheap way to hide a washer and dryer for any budget laundry room: easy DIY gathered curtains on a track!

 The track is adjustable from 66″ to 120″, which means we got a perfect wall-to-wall fit.
 The track is totally worth the $45.50 I forked over!
 It slides so smoothly and easily.
 If I’m carrying a load of laundry, I can just nudge the curtain with my shoulder and it slides (no glides) out of the way.
 But even though the track functions so smoothly, because I chose a heavier weight fabric, it doesn’t wiggle around or flutter when people walk past or we open a window.

 While the track is fabulous, what also makes these curtains better than the original is that my Mom and I sewed gathers into them so when I close them, I don’t need to fuss to make them look good.
 I just shut them so the panels overlap slightly and the gathers do all of the work for me, making sure the curtains billow and drape just so.

 How to Make a Hem with Twill Tape:

 To sew the top, my Mom used twill tape.
 We decided on twill tape instead of folding over the edge twice because we wanted it to look finished, but be less bulky, for the next step.

-Then we just affixed the clips!
+Then we just affixed the clips to these easy DIY gathered curtains!
 We double checked the length we wanted and pinned the curtain in place.